jkone27/FsharpWebApi/README.md

 You can run this repository inside a dev container, to facilitate testing against PGSQL.

 * run `dotnet tool restore`
+* run `dotnet dev-certs https` if prompted for enabling dev certificates

 if you run locally (not via dev containers), remember to start first the `docker-compose.yaml` file in your podman or docker desktop or other container engine solution you might be using locally.

 * `dotnet build` to build and compile all projects.
 * `dotnet run --project CSharp` to run the C# variant

+note on F# type providers, the SQL type provider depends on pre-existing schema to compile your types, so ideally when working in code/editing, you should first update your SQL, run dbup, or efcore migrate. this is a bit counter intuitive, but forces your local code to be in sync with your local db. interesting? right.

+for a quick setup u can either run C# first, or you can run `cd FSharp/Scripts && dotnet fsi sqlprovidertest.fsx` or create the schema yourself by connecting to pgsql locally.

 * `dotnet run --project FSharp` to run the F# variant
 * `dotnet run --project FSharpGiraffe` to run the F# variant with Giraffe - functional routing.